BSc Computer Science (Human Computer Interaction) / Course details

 Course unit details:

 |Unit level||Level 2|

 |Teaching period(s)||Semester 1|

 |Available as a free choice unit?||Yes|

 The aim of this course is to develop a working knowledge of the basic techniques used in contemporary market research.
-We focus on both public-sector and private-sector markets for various products and services, such as “fast fashion” and the food industry, dentistry and cinema-related products & services.
+We focus on both public-sector and private-sector markets for various products and services.
+Case-study sectors include "fast fashion" and the food industry, dentistry and cinema-related products & services.

 On completion of this unit successful students will know what market research is and be able to explain how it differs from marketing itself; will be able to understand and identify secondary data sources for UK markets; will know how to plan the collection of primary data (including sampling, designing questionnaires, and conducting focus-groups); will be able to implement a simple qualitative methodology (focus groups), and be able to design a simple market research process; and lastly, they will have knowledge of market research firms and related occupational niches that employ social-science researchers.